-By the time the New Mexico reached its summer peak of new active cases on June 27, the associates of Life Care Center of Farmington had already come face-to-face with COVID-19, defeated it and stabilized their facility.
-Today, Life Care Center of Farmington is free of the virus.
-However, that status is something we know can change at any moment.
+By the time the New Mexico reached its summer peak of new active cases on June 27, the associates of Life Care Center of Farmington had already come face-to-face with COVID-19, battled it and stabilized their facility.

 The pall that COVID-19 cast over the facility in April and May has been replaced with laughter and smiles as families are slowly being reunited with their loved ones during outside visits, while looking forward to full visitation, which is on its way.

 "The passion and spirit of the people here at Life Care Center of Farmington sustained them in the spring and continues to inspire the high level of service they provide today."